egr-314-team-304/egr-314-team-304/index.md

 ## Mission Statement
 When starting this project, our team came up with a simple and concise mission statement.

-__Our goal is to create a device that utalizes multiple unique sensors to take input from its environment to perform a meaningful or beneficial task.__
+__Our goal is to create a device that utilizes multiple unique sensors to take input from its environment to perform a meaningful or beneficial task.__

 ---
 ## Team Charter
-Our group set out to consider what benefits we hoped to find through the creation of a succesful project.  we thought of how a succesful design and implementation could benefit us personally, more then just the scope of the class.
-This would be the foundation of our team charter, a set of common goals for our team to allign with and strive for.
+Our group set out to consider what benefits we hoped to find through the creation of a successful project.  we thought of how a successful design and implementation could benefit us personally, more then just the scope of the class.
+This would be the foundation of our team charter, a set of common goals for our team to align with and strive for.
 - Gain more insight into creating electronic systems utilizing industry-level software such as Orcad Cadence, and MPlab.
 - Gaining more experience in the design and construction of different serial sensing and actuation circuits.
 - Demonstrating a neat project to friends and family.